Immersion Call for New Faculty

 - Active commitment to participate in the faculty discussion list, conference calls, and online meetings.

 - Work year-round on faculty sub-committees to ensure an evolving, up-to-date program.

-- Attend curriculum meetings that may be scheduled for days prior to the start of the American Library Association (ALA) Annual and/or Midwinter conference(s).
-Attendance is not normally subsidized outside of the program stipend.
+- Attend faculty meetings that are usually scheduled for a day prior to the start of the American Library Association (ALA) Annual and/or Midwinter conference(s).
+Attendance is not normally subsidized.

 Immersion Program Faculty Terms of Presentation